adonisjs/lucid-slugify/README.md

 ## Code of Conduct

-In order to ensure that the AdonisJS community is welcoming to all, please review and abide by the [Code of Conduct](https://github.com/adonisjs/.github/blob/main/docs/CODE_OF_CONDUCT.md).
+To ensure that the AdonisJS community is welcoming to all, please review and abide by the [Code of Conduct](https://github.com/adonisjs/.github/blob/main/docs/CODE_OF_CONDUCT.md).

 ## License